Council for Secular Humanism v. Crews, Florida, (2007-present)

-For years, two halfway houses in Florida, Prisoners of Christ and Lamb of God Ministries, have provided substance abuse counseling, housing, and other services to recently released prisoners, all entirely on a voluntary basis.
+For years, two halfway houses in Florida, Prisoners of Christ and Lamb of God Ministries, have provided substance abuse counseling, housing, and other services to recently released prisoners, all on an entirely voluntary basis.
 This helps to reintegrate released prisoners back into society, reducing the number of repeat offenders.
+Their reward?
+Getting sued by the Amherst, N.Y.-based Council for Secular Humanism in May 2007.

 *Photo courtesy of Prison Fellowship–used by permission